 There is no strict rule for defining a secular trend: if you look for a specific number, you'll find between 5 and 30 years old.
-In addition to the established industrial uses of silver in the field of electronics and medicine, silver will also play an important role in the industries of the future.
-I still have good reason to believe that silver is an undervalued asset compared to other investments.
+Historically, compared to other major investment assets, silver would continue to be relatively undervalued at this price level.
+It is also in line with data from the Silver Institute, which predicts that silver will continue to have a global supply deficit in the coming years.
 While this method of predicting the price of silver does not give us specific deadlines, it does support the idea that the price of silver will be measured in hundreds of dollars per ounce over the next 10 years (the duration of a secular bull market, as mentioned above).

+Investing in gold and silver through an IRA rollover is a great way to take advantage of this trend and benefit from the potential long-term gains of a Gold and Silver IRA rollover.
+I have compiled silver price predictions from several analysts, both inside and outside the precious metals industry (you can see the current price of silver here).
+In addition to the established industrial uses of silver in the field of electronics and medicine, silver will also play an important role in the industries of the future.
 The higher the ratio, the more undervalued silver tends to be in relation to gold; the lower the ratio, the more overvalued silver is compared to gold.
 Market volatility means that some investors will sell silver to cover losses elsewhere in their investment portfolios.